ShaobinTao/public/BookNotes/multiple-view-geometry.md

   the conic has 5 DOF. (totally 6 coeff, but it can be divided by one of the coefficients to get 5).
 In other words, 5 points define a conic
 ## P31
+  the line l tangent to C at a point x on C is given b l = C x